Are you the Peter Jennings I know?

 - wrote and continues to improve DX Monitor (1993-).

 - was involved with Quantum Magnetics, developing NQR techniques for explosive detection.
-(Aquired by Invision).
+(Acquired by Invision).
+Patent US5592083A.

 - is the IARU International Beacon Project Coordinator.